Once more unto the breach! I have to tell you all about visiting the Chateau Coucy, a must see ruin not too far from Paris.

 Inside the castle are the ruins of a 13th century chapel.
 There are four underground spaces, two spaces for exhibitions and restoration work and two dungeons.

-If you have a case of ruin lust, put the Château de Coucy on your nerd list.
+If you have a case of ruin lust, put the Château de Coucy on your to do list.

-Practical Information and Tips for Visiting the Château de Coucy Outside Paris
+Practical Guide & Tips for Visiting the Château de Coucy

 Daily: (Closed for lunch) May to September from 10:00 am to 1:00 pm & 2:00 pm to 6:30 pm September 5 to April 30 closing at 5:30 pm Last admission 45 mn before closing